Restaurant in Kyoto, Japan

 The kitchen's emphasis is on ingredient sourcing.
 Vegetables come from farming areas in Takagamine and Kamigamo, two districts north of central Kyoto with a long history of supplying the city's finest kitchens.
 Seafood is char-grilled and served alongside those vegetables, with presentation kept deliberately simple.
 The cooking philosophy here is about letting sourced ingredients carry the meal rather than layering technique for its own sake.
 That restraint is either the point or a limitation, depending on what you are looking for.

-With a 4.9 Google rating across 16 reviews, the sample size is small enough that you should treat it as directional rather than definitive.
 The signal it gives is consistent: guests who book here tend to leave satisfied.
 That is worth something at the ¥¥¥ price tier, where the value question is always live.
 For a comparable experience of ingredient-forward Japanese cooking elsewhere in Japan, Myojaku in Tokyo and Azabu Kadowaki occupy related territory at different price points.

 On the question of whether the food travels: Kanemitsu's cooking — char-grilled seafood, simply dressed vegetables, clean preparations — is among the styles that holds least well off-premise.
 The char, the timing, the warmth of the room are part of the proposition.
-If you are considering takeout or delivery as an option, the answer here is no. This is a sit-down meal in a specific setting, and the experience does not transfer.
+If you are considering takeout or delivery as an option, the answer here is no. This is a sit-down meal in a specific setting, the experience does not transfer.
 Plan to eat in the room.

 For regulars returning for a second visit, the direction is to focus on whatever the kitchen is doing with seasonal vegetables.
 The Takagamine and Kamigamo sourcing means the menu shifts with what farmers are actually harvesting, so the meal you had six months ago will differ from the meal today.
 Ask about the current vegetable focus when you arrive rather than anchoring on dishes from a previous visit.